Posted on November 19, 2020 at 8:45 AM by Maggie Witte

 Scotland, 1912.
 Antonia McCullough's life isn't what she planned.
 Her marriage is fractured, her art career came to nothing, and her reflection shows only disappointment.
 When a woman claiming to be her brother's wife arrives, Antonia's life becomes infinitely more intriguing--but threatens Antonia's future.
 Unrated.
 Commercial audiobook.
 2020.

-Gentle on my mind: in sickness and in health with Glen Campbell
+DB 100482 Gentle on my mind: in sickness and in health with Glen Campbell by Kim Campbell

 Memoir of a woman's life as the wife of country music legend Glen Campbell.
 She shares stories from their thirty-four years together-- both the highs of performances, children, and awards and the lows of Glen's struggles with addiction, his decline due to Alzheimer's, and his death.
 Unrated.
 Commercial audiobook.
 2020.